Turfjs/turf/CONTRIBUTING.md

 ## Getting Started

 One of the most important things you can do is report bugs.
-Please reference [how to report a bug](http://polite.technology/reportabug.html) and follow the issue templates when adding new bugs.
+Please reference [how to report a bug](http://polite.technology/reportabug.html) and when opening an [issue](https://github.com/Turfjs/turf/issues), follow the template.

 To propose an enhancement for Turf, open an [issue](https://github.com/Turfjs/turf/issues), or start a [discussion](https://github.com/Turfjs/turf/discussions).